kristopolous/bash-org-tools/README.md

 For instance:

     #5273 +(30077)- [X]
-    &lt;erno&gt; hm.
+    <erno> hm.
 I've lost a machine.. literally _lost_. it responds to ping, it works completely, I just can't figure out where in my apartment it is.